Part One: Maroon Methodology

 “It is no sufficient answer to say that capital encourages this [white-worker oppression of Black people] and uses it for its own ends.
 This may have excused the ignorant and superstitious Russian peasants in the past and some of the poor whites of the South today.
 But the bulk of American white labor is neither ignorant nor fanatical.
 It knows exactly what it is doing and it means to do it.
 William Green and Mathew Woll of the [American Federation of Labor] have no excuse of illiteracy or religion to veil their deliberate intention to keep Negroes and Mexicans and other elements of common labor, in a lower proletariat as subservient to their interests as theirs are to the interests of capital.”
 (WEB Du Bois: A Reader, 541)

-While he departs from many Marxist dogmas in the critical works of this period, Du Bois does maintain a few assumptions that specify his analysis as Marxist, in particular his historical-materialist account of racism’s emergence.
+While he departs from many Marxist dogmas in the critical works of this period, Du Bois maintains a few assumptions that do specify this analysis as Marxist, in particular his historical-materialist account of racism’s emergence.

 Meanwhile the “racial capitalism” school, pioneered by Cedric Robinson, and developed in various ways by Ruth Wilson Gilmore, Robin D.G.
 Kelley, and Nikhil Pal Singh, retains the Marxist stress upon the world-systemic nature of capitalism, and its antagonistic and under-developing relationship to peoples of the Third World.
 But in contrast with the first school, Robinson and his successors would argue that racial prejudice is a necessary precondition for the emergence of capitalism, rather than its comparatively late by-product.